SLVSFU1D April 2023 – December 2024 TPS62874-Q1 , TPS62875-Q1 , TPS62876-Q1 , TPS62877-Q1

 Because there is an internal open-drain transistor connected to the EN pin, do not drive this pin directly from a low-impedance source.
 Instead, use a resistor to limit the current flowing into the EN pin (see Section 10.1).

-When power is first applied to the VIN pin, the device pulls the EN pin low until it has loaded the default register settings from nonvolatile memory and read the state of the VSEL, FSEL and SYNC_OUT pins.
+When power is first applied to the VIN pin, the device pulls the EN pin low until the device has loaded the default register settings from nonvolatile memory and read the state of the VSEL, FSEL and SYNC_OUT pins.
 The device also pulls EN low if a fault such as thermal shutdown or overvoltage lockout occurs.
 In a stacked configuration all devices share a common enable signal, which means that the DC/DC converters in the stack cannot start to switch until all devices in the stack have completed the initialization.
 Similarly, a fault in one or more devices in the stack disables all converters in the stack (see Section 8.3.18).

 In stand-alone (non-stacked) applications, you can disable the active pulldown of the EN pin if you set SINGLE = 1 in the CONTROL3 register.
 Fault conditions have no effect on the EN pin when SINGLE = 1.
 (Note that the EN pin is always pulled down during device initialization.)
 In stacked applications, make sure that SINGLE = 0.